RichaSavant/RichaSavant-Unity-2D-Platformer-Game-Aug_2023/README.md

 C# scripts to control character movement, enemy behavior, and level transitions.
 Basic game logic implemented to handle player inputs and interactions.

 The objective of this project is to develop a functional 2D platformer game that provides an enjoyable experience for players.
-Through this project, the developers have gained practical experience in using Unity for game development, including character control, level design, and basic game mechanics.
+Through this project, I gained practical experience in using Unity for game development, including character control, level design, and basic game mechanics.
 This foundational project demonstrates effective game development practices and serves as a stepping stone for more complex game development endeavors in the future.